jackpine20 的钱币相册

 1787 Fugio 1C States United, 4 Cinq VF30BN PCGS #883

-Today, November 5th, 2024 is presidential election day in America!
+Today, November 5, 2024 is presidential election day in America!
 In honor of this highly consequential ritual, I thought I would share a copper coin from our pre-pubescent republic.
 This attractive, yet often overlooked 1787 Fugio Cent (Newman 13-N variety, Rarity-5) represents the first federally issued design authorized by The Congress of the Confederation of the United States, pre-dating all others, even the widely circulated Flowing Hair Large Cent of 1793 and later.
 By most accounts, the Fugio Cent was designed by Benjamin Franklin.
 Early dealers and collectors advertised the availability of what they then called, the Franklin Cent.
-Not surprisingly, the coin's design shares elements consistent with paper currency printed years earlier on one of Franklin's printing presses. ~~~~~~~~~~~~~~~ On the obverse, FUGIO translates from Latin, "I flee", referring to the passage of time, implicit in the design's radiant sun and sundial.
+Not surprisingly, the coin's design shares elements consistent with paper currency printed years earlier on one of Franklin's printing presses. ~~~~~ On the obverse, FUGIO translates from Latin, "I flee", referring to the passage of time, implicit in the design's radiant sun and sundial.
 My favorite part, MIND YOUR BUSINESS can be read literally, as Franklin was known to have strong opinions on the matter.
 Aptly applied to our current presidential contest, an entry in the Journal of Congress dated September 30, 1788 reads in part, " The excellent monitorial caution, MIND YOUR BUSINESS, impressed on each of these, may prove an antidote to insurgency."
-Time will tell. ~~~~~~~~~~~ On the reverse, we find thirteen interlocking rings representing the original thirteen colonies, together surrounding the motto, WE ARE ONE.
+Time will tell. ~~~~~ On the reverse, we find thirteen interlocking rings representing the original thirteen colonies, together surrounding the motto, WE ARE ONE.
 That's not such a scary thought.
+Purchased November 5, 2024 from a California dealer via eBay $2,000.

 1818 1C MS63BN PCGS #1600

-I was thinking, wouldn't it be satisfying to re-unite specimens of the Randall Hoard, all in PCGS Generation-1 holders?
+N-10, R.1 I was thinking, wouldn't it be satisfying to re-unite specimens of the Randall Hoard, all in PCGS Generation-1 holders?
 This charming example is my first.
 Quoting from Q. David Bowers' chapter on the subject, "It seems to be the consensus that a small wooden keg filled with uncirculated copper cents was found beneath a railroad station platform in Georgia after the Civil War, but before autumn, 1869."
-The Georgia merchant who discovered the hoard was John Randall; hence, the name.
-Five thousand to ten thousand uncirculated, copper Coronet Cents dated 1816, 1817, 1818, 1819, and 1820 are believed to be among the coins found, making these years somewhat more available in Mint State.
+The Georgia merchant who bought and sold the hoard soon after discovery was John S. Randall; hence, the name.
+Five thousand to ten thousand uncirculated, copper Coronet Cents dated 1816, 1817, 1818, 1819, and 1820 are believed to be among the coins found, making these dates somewhat more available in Mint State.
 As an N-10 variety, I believe this coin was part of the hoard.
+Purchased April 7, 2022 from Coin Rarities Online $1,875.

-Overton 115, R.5 I was waiting behind someone at US Coins in Houston, Texas, peering through the glass counter, when I noticed it from a distance.
+Overton 115, R.5 I was waiting behind someone at U.S. Coins & Jewelry in Houston, Texas, peering through the glass counter, when I noticed it from a distance.
 I was smitten from the start!
 Protected in a desirable generation 4.4 holder, the coin has an aesthetic that would make Robert Scot smile!
 Remember, think like an artist, not an accountant. footnote: The TrueView image is perfect!
 PCGS photographed the coin without removing it from the holder, so I could experience the TrueView of this little jewel in all its glory.
 That was kind of them.
+Purchased July 28, 2015 $700.

 1795 $1 Flowing Hair, BB-21 G4 PCGS #39986

 B-1, BB-21, 2 Leaves Variety, R.2 Curious as I was, I cracked it out!
-Protected now in an Air-Tite holder, I hide it away inside the bowels of my antique Victor safe.
+Protected now in an Air-Tite holder, I hide it away inside the bowels of my antique iron Victor safe.
 I have a private ritual.
-Periodically, on special holy days, I love to pull it out and hold it in my hand, to study it raw, the way Robert Scot intended.
-All this, while sitting at my mid-eighteenth-century figured maple writing desk, dovetailed for both strength and beauty.
+Periodically, on special holy days, I love to pull it out and hold it in my hand, to study it raw, the way the designer intended.
+This, while sitting at my mid-eighteenth-century figured maple writing desk, dovetailed for both strength and beauty.
 Amazed!
 I sit transfixed.
 Then, I put it back.
 Amen.
+Purchased August 23, 2022 through my local coin shop.
+River City Gold & Silver Exchange, La Crosse, Wisconsin $3,750.

 1798 $1 BB-101 VG8 PCGS #40017